 Here’s the deal.
 I’m gonna give it to you straight, you ready?
 Your internet traffic is not always private.
 Eavesdroppers can see what websites you’re visiting and they can sometimes monitor other sensitive information that you send through the internet.
 But there is a way to make your connection waaaaaaaaay more private and secure!
 It’s called a Virtual Private Network (VPN).
-Let’s break it down.

-Ok, so what if you’re not too concerned about privacy issues or net neutrality?
 You should know that there are other situations where internet hooligans can watch your internet traffic in an attempt to steal your identity, your payment information or other sensitive information.
 Public Wi-Fi hotspots are perfect locations for someone to do that, because these locations are almost always unsecure.
 For example, when you connect to public internet at an airport or a coffee shop, anyone else that is sitting nearby can just watch all of your internet traffic.
 If you’re sending unsecured emails, connecting to unsecured websites or sending and receiving important files, these eavesdroppers can collect whatever it is you’re sending.
 That’s because your account credentials, payment information, intellectual property related to your work or other sensitive data could be of value on the dark web.

 So what’s this VPN thing and how does it help?